-Being in a serious accident is a concern faced by many Marietta drivers.
+Being in a serious accident is a concern faced by many Georgia drivers.
 One of the biggest dangers occurs when people drive while fatigued.
 Multiple studies have shown that fatigued driving can be just as dangerous as driving under the influence of alcohol.
 The National Sleep Foundation states that in one national poll, the number of people who admitted to driving when they were in a drowsy state was 168 million people or 60 percent.
 When a fatigued driver causes an accident, the results can be fatal.

 Authorities in Lowndes County suspect that a driver may have been fatigued when his car crossed over into a lane of traffic going the opposite way.
 Samples from the driver were taken to be analyzed, but authorities do not suspect that he was under the influence of drugs or alcohol at the time of the accident.